 The bigger the screen, the easier it is to work with.
-In addition, a larger laptop generally has an easier-to-use keyboard with some even sporting a Number-Pad, which can be invaluable depending on your workflow.
+In addition, a larger laptop generally has an easier-to-use keyboard with some even sporting a Numbers-Pad, which can be invaluable depending on your workflow and Software used.

-However, a larger laptop is generally going to be heavier, meaning you might not want to carry it around too much.
-And on top of that, you’re going to need a larger work space to accommodate the larger laptop.
+However, a larger laptop is going to be heavier, meaning you might not want to carry it around too much.
+And on top of that, you’re going to need a larger workspace to accommodate the larger laptop.

-On the go, in trains, on planes, a large laptop can be hard to fit.
+On the go, in trains, on planes, a large laptop can be difficult to fit.

-But there’s also another balance to strike.
+But there’s another balance to strike.
 You see, larger laptops also tend to perform better.

 Why is this the case?

 The issue here is cooling.
 As anyone who’s ever been burned by a laptop knows, laptops get hot.
 And that heat needs to go somewhere.
-A larger laptop allows for faster heat dissipation, since there’s more room for venting, radiator mass, and fans.
+A larger laptop allows for faster heat dissipation since there’s more room for vents, radiator mass, and fans.

 What does this have to do with performance?